sandyghai/Migrate-Kubernetes-Cluster-To-Amazon-Elastic-Kubernetes-Service/README.md

 [Creating a managed node group](https://docs.aws.amazon.com/eks/latest/userguide/create-managed-node-group.html)

-You vcan watch the status of your nodes and wait for them to reach the Ready status before deploying applications.
+You can watch the status of your nodes and wait for them to reach the Ready status before deploying applications.

 kubectl get nodes --watch